 How many splitting wedges do I need?

-One is enough to start with, but if you’re getting one, you might as well get two.
+One is enough to start with, but you might as well get two if you’re getting one.
 They’re cheap enough that it won’t hurt your wallet, and the benefit of having at least two wedges far outweighs the cost of the second one.
 That’s because splitting wedges can get stuck deep in the wood if you’re not careful or just unlucky, and a second wedge is useful in such situations to save the first one.

-If you’re splitting a large log, two wedges are great because you can leapfrog the previous over the next one as you move down the line.The second wedge can also be driven in further down to help weaken the fibers and loosen them up if you’re having trouble getting the first wedge to split the piece of wood properly.
+Two wedges are great if you’re splitting a large log because you can leapfrog the previous over the next one as you move down the line.The second wedge can also be driven in further down to help weaken the fibers and loosen them up if you’re having trouble getting the first wedge to split the piece of wood properly.

-Actually, though, I’d recommend getting three wedges – two traditional ones and a diamond splitting wedge or wood grenade.
-Then you’re covered for most situations – long logs, “good” wood, knotty wood, rounds of wood for firewood and so on.
+I’d recommend getting three wedges – two traditional ones and a diamond splitting wedge or wood grenade.
+Then you’re covered for most situations – long logs, “good” wood, knotty wood, rounds of wood for firewood.

 Both are good choices.
-Some say that traditional splitting wedges give a cleaner split since you’re not driving in a single point, as with a diamond splitting wedge (also known as a wood grenade or diamond splitter), but for most people this is not important.
-Diamond splitting wedges are nice in that you don’t have to line the edge up straight since they don’t have one.
+Some say that traditional splitting wedges give a cleaner split since you’re not driving in a single point, as with a diamond splitting wedge (also known as a wood grenade or diamond splitter).
+Still, for most people, this is not important.
+Diamond splitting wedges are nice because you don’t have to line the edge up straight since they don’t have one.

-Finally, some people say that diamond splitting wedges are especially effective at forcing apart wood that is knotty.
+Finally, some people say that diamond splitting wedges are especially effective at forcing apart knotting wood.
 This is because diamond splitting wedges, due to their shape, force the wood fibers apart in several directions at once.
 This comes in handy when knots are giving you trouble.
 Wood grenades are also nice for rounds of wood that you mean to split apart into firewood as the same principle applies – the fibers are forced apart in several directions at once, which might make splitting the round straight from the center easier than with a traditional wedge.